Overview

 Research Innovation and Impact

-Altering Research Practices: Introduced a reliable approach where none previously existed, now utilized by numerous international researchers across more than 15 diverse oceanic regions worldwide (including, e.g., the Gulf of Mexico, Bay of Plenty New Zealand, Bay of Bengal, Black Sea, Mediterranean Sea, tropical Atlantic, and Indonesian Seas).
+Altering Research Practices: Introduced a reliable approach where none previously existed, now utilized by numerous international researchers across 14 diverse oceanic regions worldwide (including, e.g., the Gulf of Mexico, Bay of Plenty New Zealand, Bay of Bengal, Black Sea, Mediterranean Sea, Caribbean Sea, tropical Atlantic, and Indonesian Seas).

 Driving Operational Advancements: Under active consideration by NOAA’s Emergency Response Division and Environment and Climate Change Canada for oil spill preparedness and response, highlighting its practical utility.